kaiachain/kaia-docs/docs/references/sdk/caver-js/get-started.md

 1. Prepare the new private key(s) to create a new keyring.
 2. Create a keyring by its type (Single keyring, Multiple keyring, or Role-based keyring) you need.
 3. Generate an Account instance from the new keyring.
-This Account instance holds the new public key(s) for your Kaia account.
+This Account instance holds the new public key(s) for your Klaytn account.
-4. Send AccountUpdate transaction including Account instance to Kaia.
+4. Send AccountUpdate transaction including Account instance to Klaytn.
 5. Finally, replace your old keyring to the new one that was created in Step 2.

 Please check [Account Update](api/caver-transaction/basic.md#accountupdate) for the details.

 To change your AccountKey, you must provide an [Account](api/caver.account.md) instance for the `account` field in the input argument object of `caver.transaction.accountUpdate`.
-An [Account](api/caver.account.md) instance contains the address of the Kaia account and the AccountKey to be updated.
+An [Account](api/caver.account.md) instance contains the address of the Klaytn account and the AccountKey to be updated.

-The code below is an example code that changes the private key(s) you use for your Kaia account along with changing AccountKey of your Kaia account to [AccountKeyPublic](../../../learn/accounts.md#accountkeypublic).
+The code below is an example code that changes the private key(s) you use for your Klaytn account along with changing AccountKey of your Klaytn account to [AccountKeyPublic](../../../learn/accounts.md#accountkeypublic).
 Don't forget to prepare your new private key(s).

 ```javascript
 // test.js